dmauser/azure-routeserver/ars-nhip/README.md

 ## Intro

-The main objective of this lab is to demonstrate the benefit of the .
-However, to get there, we need to go over the following important points:
+The main objective of this lab is to demonstrate traffic going over high available NVAs leveraging Azure Route Server.
+During the lab, you are going to explore the following:

 - Review and validate connectivity fundamentals between Spokes via Hub using UDRs.
 - Use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.